+Dividend Equivalents.
 To the extent the Company pays a dividend, each non-employee director will have the right to receive dividend equivalents for each RSU held by such director on the record date for the payment of such dividend.
-The dividend equivalents will be treated as reinvested in an additional number of RSUs which will be determined by dividing (a) the cash amount of any such dividend that would have been paid if the RSUs held by the director were outstanding shares of Company stock by (b) the fair market value of the Company's common stock (i.e., the closing price) on the applicable dividend payment date.
+The dividend equivalents will be treated as reinvested in an additional number of RSUs which will be determined by dividing (a) the cash amount of any such dividend that would have been paid if the RSUs held by the director were outstanding shares of Company stock by (b) the fair market value of the Company's common stock (i.e., the closing price) on the applicable dividend payment date

-The Board of Directors established equity ownership guidelines for all non-employee directors, which guidelines were revised during fiscal 2012.
+Non-Employee Director Stock Ownership.
+The Board of Directors has established equity ownership guidelines for all non-employee directors.
 For a description of the equity ownership guidelines, see "Corporate Governance - Equity Ownership Guidelines."